aibobrov/2048/README.md

 Famous game 2048 written in pure Swift 4.

 Tiles' data is saving with CoreData, high score and current score – with User Defaults.
 All views are using AutoLayout.
+Developed without Interface Builder.

 To change the dimention just change 1 value in ViewController.swift